-CBD products may offer promising relief from a range of ailments such as hot flashes, insomnia, seizures, chronic pain.
+CBD products may offer promising relief from a range of ailments such as hot flashes, insomnia, seizures, and chronic pain.
 However, there is a certain medication that may double the side effects of CBD.
-It may lead to accidental falls, damages to the liver, dry mouth, nausea if CBD is taken with OTC or other prescription medication.
+It may lead to accidental falls, damage to the liver, dry mouth, and nausea if CBD is taken with OTC or other prescription medication.

 4. How Can I Increase My Estrogen Level?

-Women who are at a menopausal state tend to notice a drop in their estrogen level.
-It could lead to several discomforts including hot flashes, mood swings, urinary tract infections.
+Women who are in a menopausal state tend to notice a drop in their estrogen levels.
+It could lead to several discomforts including hot flashes, mood swings, and urinary tract infections.
 However, there are natural foods to increase estrogen levels such as flax seeds, sesame seeds, vitamins D, and vitamins B, etc.

 5. Can CBD Oil Help to Reduce Menstrual Cramps?

 CBD may help to reduce unpleasant cramps, anxiety, and nausea.
-Although, both CBD and THC don’t impact the prostaglandin production that’s responsible for the cramps, so more research is required to come to a scientific conclusion.
+Although, both CBD nor THC don’t impact the prostaglandin production that’s responsible for the cramps, more research is required to come to a scientific conclusion.
 Nevertheless, CBD oil may help with pain relief.